freer4/elevuetor/elevuetor-js/README.md

 `_length`

 A Vue ref to the number of ids currently in the `Database[Model]`.
-Most often used after `_list`, ensuring all current ids have been fetched from Mantle, regardless of if the records have been pulled down yet.
+Most often used after `_list`, ensuring all current ids have been fetched from ElevuetorDotNet, regardless of if the records have been pulled down yet.

 ---